jialuechen/torchquant/README.md

 ![Python versions](https://img.shields.io/badge/python-3.6%2B-green)
 </div>

 QuanTorch is a comprehensive quantitative finance library built on top of PyTorch.
-It provides a range of tools for asset pricing, risk management, and model calibration.
+It provides a range of tools for asset pricing, risk management, and model calibration based on PyTorch's GPU accelerateion and automatic differentiation.

 ## Features